MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   `Cost = (1/m) * sum(sum(L(y_hat(i)_j, y(i)_j))), i = 1..m, j = 1..4`, where
   `L = - y(i)_j * log(y_hat(i)_j) - (1 - y(i)_j) * log(1 - y_hat(i)_j)`
 - In the last example you could have trained 4 neural networks separately but if some of the earlier features in neural network can be shared between these different types of objects, then you find that training one neural network to do four things results in better performance than training 4 completely separate neural networks to do the four tasks separately.
+- The difference bet. softmax layer and the multi-task learning is that the softmax outputs only one label (can't set labels to both car and pedesterian for the same input), but multi-task learning can recognize cars, pedesterians, traffic signs,... at the same time and for the same image
 - Multi-task learning will also work if y isn't complete for some labels.
 For example:
   ```
   Y = [1 ?
 1 ...]